radio24/TorBox/CONTRIBUTING.md

   # with the rest.
 The failsave is part of the rc.local script.
   ```

-- The TorBox Library (torbox.lib) comprises only functions.
-Paths and configuration values are stored in the run-file (torbox.run).
+- The TorBox Library ([torbox.lib](https://github.com/radio24/TorBox/blob/master/lib/torbox.lib)) comprises only functions.
+Paths and configuration values are stored in the run-file ([torbox.run](https://github.com/radio24/TorBox/blob/master/run/torbox.run)).

 - Make small, incremental commits that do one thing.
 Don't cram unrelated changes into a single commit.

-- Use an editor that supports EditorConfig; see (here)[https://editorconfig.org/], and format source code according to our settings.
+- Use an editor that supports [EditorConfig](https://editorconfig.org/) (for example [Atom](https://atom.io)), and format source code according to [our settings](https://editorconfig.org/).

 - Please test your code thoroughly before creating a pull-request!
+With shell scripts, it is recommended to use [shellcheck](https://github.com/koalaman/shellcheck).
 If your code is accepted into the distribution, a lot of people will try it out, so try to do a thorough job of eradicating all the bugs before you send it to us.

-	It is recommended to use (editorconfig)[https://editorconfig.org/] to check the indentation in combination with the projects '.editorconfig'.
-With shell scripts, it is recommended to use (shellcheck)[https://github.com/koalaman/shellcheck].